arpitjain1122/TechAssessment-IOWA/README.md

 ## MySQL Database Setup

-  1. Install MySQL
+  1. Install MySQL Workbench
   - Ensure that MySQL is installed on your machine.
   - You can download MySQL from [the official MySQL downloads page](https://dev.mysql.com/downloads/) and follow the installation instructions for your operating system.

-  2. Launch Mysql and create a database by the name receiptsdb.
+  2. Launch MySQL Workbench and create a database by the name receiptsdb.

-  3. Go to receipt-backend folder and open application.properties file.
-Here you have to enter your mySQL database name and password in the specified brackets.

 ## Installation And Running the Backend